I am not ashamed to confess that I am ignorant of what I do not know.

 The only way to fix this problem is to deal with the problem.
 It will be painful, maybe some nations will have to be thrown and drastic cuts will have to be implemented.
 Whenever you delay the inevitable the end result is always 10 times more painful.

-The Euro is projecting a drop to the 115 ranges, so traders look to take advantage of a weak euro can purchase shares in EUO.
+The Euro is projecting a drop to the 115 ranges, so traders looking to take advantage of a weak euro can purchase shares in EUO.

 It is against stupidity in every shape and form that we have to wage our eternal battle.
 But how can we wonder at the want of sense on the part of those who have had no advantages, when we see such plentiful absence of that commodity on the part of those who have had all the advantages?